grafana/grafana/docs/sources/administration/configuration.md

 ### custom_endpoint

 Custom HTTP endpoint to send events captured by the Sentry agent to.
-Default, `/log`, will log the events to stdout
+Default, `/log`, will log the events to stdout.

 ### sample_rate

-Rate of events to be reported between `0` (none) and `1` (all, default), float
+Rate of events to be reported between `0` (none) and `1` (all, default), float.

 ### log_endpoint_requests_per_second_limit

-Requests per second limit, enforced per an extended period, for Grafana backend log ingestion endpoint, `/log`.
-Default is `3`
+Requests per second limit enforced per an extended period, for Grafana backend log ingestion endpoint, `/log`.
+Default is `3`.

 ### log_endpoint_burst_limit

-Max requests accepted per short interval of time for Grafana backend log ingestion endpoint, `/log`.
-Default is `15`
+Maximim requests accepted per short interval of time for Grafana backend log ingestion endpoint, `/log`.
+Default is `15`.

 <hr>